Key takeaways

 The sales tax permit application in every state asks for a business address.
 The address has three roles: the state uses it to send official mail and notices, the state's economic nexus determination uses it as the physical location of the business, and in a handful of states the address is where the Certificate of Authority gets displayed.

-2. 2A lease or license agreement on file.
+- 2A lease or license agreement on file.
 Most states do not ask for the lease at the application stage, but the Department of Revenue auditor can request it if the address gets flagged.
 A virtual office license agreement that names the LLC as the licensee is the standard documentation that satisfies the request.
-Some states (notably Washington and California) explicitly list a virtual office license as acceptable documentation in their published guidance.
+Many states accept a virtual office license agreement as supporting documentation if requested during review, though specific requirements vary.

 The 'physical place of business' test